 This unit comprises three elements – Drawing, Animation, and Autodesk Maya & Supporting Software.
 Together, they comprise the toolkit - skill-sets fundamental to the origination and execution of computer-generated imagery and animation.

 This unit requires you to investigate ways in which environments may be represented creatively through the design and production of digitally painted concept art, production art and a computer-generated digital set.

 This unit challenges you to pre-produce, produce and post-produce your first computer generated animation.

 This unit introduces you to theoretical frameworks through which to consider, contextualise and challenge their creative practice.
-Understanding the historical, cultural and theoretical context in which computer generated imagery and animation situates is crucial to broadening perspectives and enriching students’ abilities to discuss, develop and disseminate their ideas with confidence.
+Understanding the historical, cultural and theoretical context in which computer-generated imagery and animation is situated is crucial to broadening perspectives and enriching your abilities to discuss, develop and disseminate your ideas with confidence.

 This unit comprises three elements – Character Design, Animation, and Autodesk Maya & Supporting Software.
 Together, they enhance and expand upon core skill-sets fundamental to the origination and execution of engaging computer generated imagery and animation.

 Experience of collaboration is a key industry expectation of animation students.
 This unit challenges you to engage in teamwork in the pre-production, production, post-production and promotion of an original animated short.
 You will be required to identify your strengths as they align with specific studio roles; for example, concept artist, production designer, character designer, pre-visualiser, modeller, sound designer and animator.

 This unit requires you to identify, develop and pre-produce the premise of your Year 3 project or projects.
 Premise associates with both the creative and technical constituents of your proposal – what it is you're seeking to put into pre-production and how they expect to produce it.
 In addition to your individual proposals, you are required to research job roles, departments, and specialisms within computer animation and associated careers.